kzsh/orka/getting-started.md

 ## User defaults

 This step is optional.
-If you always want to use the same engine or harness without typing the flag every time, create `~/.config/orka/config.yaml` from the [config.yaml](https://raw.githubusercontent.com/kzsh/orka/main/config/config.yaml) template:
+If you always want to use the same engine or harness without typing the flag every time, run `orka --init` (it writes all config templates at once and skips any that already exist) or download only `config.yaml`:

 ```sh
 mkdir -p ~/.config/orka